 Third party’s insurance coverage;

-Third party’s business objectives, human resource policies, service philosophies, business culture, and their alignment with those of the FRFI; and
+Third party’s values and business objectives, code of conduct and related policies, culture, and their alignment with those of the FRFI; and

-Potential for political or legal risks related to the jurisdiction of the third party, or the jurisdictions of any material subcontractors.
+Political or legal risks related to the jurisdiction of the third party, or the jurisdictions of subcontractors.

 This annex provides a non-exhaustive list of provisions that FRFIs should include in high-risk and critical third-party agreements.
 Consideration should be given to adding these provisions to agreements with other third parties as appropriate, proportionate to the risk and criticality posed by the third party.

 Nature and scope of the arrangement: The agreement should specify the nature and scope of the arrangement, including provisions that address the frequency, content and format of services, duration of the agreement, and physical location of the services being provided.

-Roles and Responsibilities: The agreement should clearly establish the roles and responsibilities of the FRFI and the third party and any material subcontractors of the third party, including for managing technology and cyber risks and controls.
+Roles and responsibilities: The agreement should clearly establish the roles and responsibilities of the FRFI and the third-party and subcontractors, including for managing technology and cyber risks and controls.

 Pricing: The agreement should set out the basis for calculating fees relating to the services being provided.